 Rules of Colon (:)

-- Use a colon to introduce a formal statement or a conclusion.
+- Introduction to a List: Use a colon to introduce a list, especially after a complete sentence.

-- Use a colon after the salutation in a business letter.
+- Business Letters: Place a colon after the salutation in formal business letters.

 20 Examples of Colon (:)